Toronto Food: A Destination Guide Of Where To Eat

 La Carnita – Two Locations

-La Carnitas is fun and the food was tasty.
-My favorites were the ribs (a special) and the paletas.
-It is super loud so if you’re on a date, it might not be the best place to go but for groups it’s fun.
+La Carnitas is a fun and tasty place for Mexican in Toronto.
+My favourites dishes were the ribs (a special) and the paletas.
+The restaurant is lively so it’s super load.
+If you’re on a date, it may not be the best place if you’re trying to talk.
 The host was a salty little hipster so make a reservation because this place is popular.

 Nadege Patisserie – several locations

 Nadege is a very pretty patisserie.
-I come here to get macarons and eclairs when I’m craving something sweet.
-Besides desserts, they also have savory items like croissants and sandwiches as well as coffee and tea.
+Macarons and eclairs are what I come here for when I’m craving something sweet.
+Besides desserts, they also have savoury items like croissants and sandwiches as well as coffee and tea.